XAUTOCLAIM key group consumer min-idle-time start [COUNT count] [JUSTID]

 Messages that cannot be processed for some reason - for example, because consumers systematically crash when processing them - will exhibit high attempted delivery counts that can be detected by monitoring.

 Array reply, specifically:

-- The first element is a stream ID to be used as the
+- A stream ID to be used as the

-- The second element is an array containing all the successfully claimed messages in the same format as XRANGE.
+- An array containing all the successfully claimed messages in the same format as

 In the above example, we attempt to claim up to 25 entries that are pending and idle (not having been acknowledged or claimed) for at least an hour, starting at the stream's beginning.